I am sure you have seen this before.

 Listen for Real.

-Making a powerful first impression is critical for winning people over and winning business.
+Making a powerful first impression is critical for winning people and businesses.
 You need to be at your best in the first few minutes; this is when your client will shape his perception of you.
-You need to pay attention to your body language; after all, 93% of our communication is non-verbal.
-Take a confident posture, get your best smile on your face, make powerful (non-intimidating) eye contact, and practice your handshake.
+You need to pay attention to your body language; 93% of our communication is non-verbal.
+Take a confident posture, get your best smile, make powerful (non-intimidating) eye contact, and practice your handshake.
 Practice active listening and send clues that you are engaged in the talk (nodding, rephrasing, etc.).
 All it takes is practice.

 What’s your secret for a great first impression?